 Sleep apnea is a breathing disorder that interrupts a person’s breathing.
 This interruption can last from 10 to 30 seconds and may occur up to 400 times a night for those who suffer from a severe case of this condition.
 Because sleep apnea is both a chronic and progressive condition, it usually worsens over time.

 Those who suffer from this chronic condition are at risk of a variety of problems, including four times greater risk of stroke, three times greater risk of heart disease, and an increased chance of being involved in a traffic accident.
 According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving related to symptoms of sleep apnea is responsible for 100,000 car accidents and over 1,500 deaths a year.

-Because sleep apnea has been associated with fatigue, heart problems, hypertension, and memory problems, it’s possible for this condition to interfere with your ability to work or sustain gainful employment.
-If so, you may be eligible for VA Disability benefits.
-However, the VA rating for sleep apnea is changing, and you may have questions about how those changes affect your current disability or your eligibility if you want to apply.
+Because sleep apnea has been associated with increased risk of stroke, high blood pressure, memory problems, and more, it’s possible for this condition to interfere with your ability to work or sustain gainful employment.
+If so, you may be eligible for VA disability benefits.
+However, the VA has changed how sleep apnea is rated, and you may have questions about how those changes affect your current disability or your eligibility if you want to apply.

-If you are a veteran who suffers from sleep apnea due to your military service, and your symptoms make it difficult to work, or you were denied benefits for this condition, contact us at 402-933-5405.
-We’ll discuss your situation and determine how we can help get you the VA benefits you deserve.
+Winning VA disability benefits for sleep apnea can be difficult, but they can be won.
+If you are a veteran suffering from sleep apnea due to your military service, and your symptoms make it difficult to work, or you were denied benefits for this condition, call Cuddigan Law at 402-933-5405 or email us for a free evaluation.
+We’ll assess your situation and determine how we can help you get you the VA benefits you deserve.